Armenia continues breaking ceasefire with Azerbaijan | News.az

 Armenia continues breaking ceasefire with Azerbaijan

-Over the past 24 hours, Armenia’s armed forces have 33 times violated the ceasefire in various directions along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry told APA on Feb.
-11.
+Over the past 24 hours, Armenia’s armed forces have 10 times violated the ceasefire in various directions along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry told AzVision.az Feb.
+3.

-Armenian armed units stationed in Berkaber village of Armenia’s Ijevan district opened fire at the positions of the Azerbaijani armed forces located in Gizilhajili village of Azerbaijan’s Gazakh district.
+The Azerbaijani army positions located on the nameless heights of Azerbaijan’s Gazakh district underwent fire from the Armenian army positions located on the nameless heights of the Noyemberyan district of Armenia.

-The Azerbaijani army positions located in Kokhanabi and Aghbulag villages of Azerbaijan’s Tovuz district were also shelled from the Armenian positions located on nameless heights and in Chinari village of Armenia’s Berd district.
+Moreover, the Azerbaijani army positions were shelled from the Armenian positions located on the nameless heights of the Armenian-occupied Goranboy and Fuzuli districts of Azerbaijan.

-Also, Azerbaijan’s army positions located on nameless heights of Azerbaijan’s Gadabay district came under fire from the Armenian army positions located on nameless heights of Armenia’s Krasnoselsk district.
+The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
+As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.
+The 1994 ceasefire agreement was followed by peace negotiations.

-Moreover, the Azerbaijani army positions underwent fire from the Armenian army positions located near the Armenian-occupied Goyarkh, Chilaburt villages of Tartar district, Shuraabad, Marzili, Yusifjanli villages of Aghdam district, Mehdili village of Jabrayil district, as well as from the positions located on nameless heights of Goranboy, Terter, Fuzuli and Jabrayil districts of Azerbaijan.
+Armenia has not yet implemented four UN Security Council resolutions on withdrawal of its armed forces from the Nagorno-Karabakh and the surrounding districts.

 News.Az